libvirt/libvirt-ci/guests/lcitool/README.rst

 Configuration
 =============

-Before you can start bringing up guests, you need to create ``~/.config/lcitool/config.yml``, ideally by copying the ``config.yml`` template, and set at least the options marked as "(mandatory)" depending on the flavor (``test``, ``gitlab``) you wish to use with your machines.
+Before you can start installing or managing machines, you need to create ``~/.config/lcitool/config.yml``, ideally by copying the ``config.yml`` template, and set at least the options marked as "(mandatory)" depending on the flavor (``test``, ``gitlab``) you wish to use with your machines.

-Ansible expects to be able to connect to the guests by name: installing and enabling the `libvirt NSS plugin
-<https://libvirt.org/nss.html>`_ on the host is the easiest
+If managing VMs installed locally with libvirt you can use the `libvirt NSS plugin <https://libvirt.org/nss.html>`_ to your convenience and after installing an enabling the plugin on the host you can refer to your machines by their name in the Ansible inventory.
-way to make sure that works.
-More specifically, you'll want to use the ``libvirt_guest`` variant of the plugin.
+As for the plugin settings, you'll be mainly interested in the ``libvirt_guest`` variant of the plugin.

-To keep guests up to date over time, it's recommended to have an entry along the lines of
+To keep guests up to date over time, you might find it useful to have an entry such as this one

 ::